 The Celiac Plexus Block Procedure

-A celiac plexus block is an injection of a medication, such as alcohol, that stops these nerves from sending pain messages to your brain.
+A celiac plexus block is an injection (shot) of a medication that stops these nerves from feeling pain.
 This can help treat pain in your upper abdomen.
 Your doctor may recommend that you have a celiac plexus block if you:

 - Have side effects from common pain medications.

-- Do not get enough pain relief from common pain medication(s).
+- Don’t get enough pain relief from common pain medication(s).

-Rare complications of the celiac plexus block include:
+While problems with the celiac plexus block are rare, they may include: